 “Every time we have a positive interaction—a smile, a nod, an ‘it’s OK,’ or ‘let me help’—all of those interactions change our body and have an impact on our nervous system in a good way,” Soma explains.

-Here are 10 simple ways that educators can build resilience in students to help them overcome stress and trauma during the pandemic and beyond.
+Here are 10 simple ways that educators can build resilience in students to help them overcome stress and trauma.

 1. Greet each student in hallways and classrooms